CeciliaSwe/portfolio-2nd/README.md

 - Text "Start" appears off center inside the div on tablet deviced displayed vertically.
 It is only visible on the actual device and not on any mock up used.

 ### User stories testing
+As a new user, I want to easily understand the main purpose of the site. - TC02 As a new user, I want to the game to be self explanatory – TC02, TC03 As a new user, I want to be able to start a game when I am ready. – TC02 As a new user, I want to know whether my guess was successful or not. – TC07, TC08, TC09 As a new user, I want to see my scores increase as I answer correctly. - TC08 As a new user, I want to know when the game is over – TC11, TC12 As a new user, I want a way to start a new game when the current game has ended. – TC11, TC12

 ### Further Testing